phetsims/qa/doc/qa-book.md

 <h2>Section 3: GitHub</h2>

 GitHub is a code hosting website.
-If GitHub is integrated with Git, everything you commit is automatically posted.
+If GitHub is integrated with Git, everything you commit and push is automatically posted.
 PhET also uses GitHub to document issues with sims.

 <h3>3.1: Repositories</h3>